darwinex/DarwinexLabs/tools/Python/MetaTrader_Helpers/Report_Conversion/MT_TO_PYTHON/README.md

 their Account History and Strategy Tester reports directly into pandas dataframes.

-Leverage the capabilities of Python to conduct more meaninful, sophisitcated analyses of your track records and backtests.
+Leverage the capabilities of Python to conduct more meaningful, sophisitcated analyses of your track records and backtests.

 ## Dependencies: